-This spinach curry is made without coconut, but spinach curry with coconut is also very delicious, easy to make and goes great with rice.
+Here is another spinach curry with coconut which is also very delicious, easy to make and goes great with rice.

-Spinach dal curry using moong dal (yellow mung beans) is also a very popular dish in India, but as I mentioned above this is a masala spinach dal without moong dal as this spinach dal recipe uses toor dal (yellow pigeon peas which is used in sambar recipes like this spinach sambar recipe which is another South Indian style curry that uses spinach and toor dal ) in its preparation.
+Spinach dal curry using moong dal (yellow mung beans) is also a very popular dish in India, but in this recipe we use toor dal (yellow pigeon peas which is used in sambar recipes like this spinach sambar recipe which is another South Indian style curry that uses spinach and toor dal ) in preparation.